DUI Charges In Arizona

 While all are considered misdemeanors, a DUI charge on a defendant’s record can affect them for years to come.
-It can also result in fees and fines, jail time, SR22 High-Risk Insurance, License Suspension, and additional consequences.
+It can also result in jail, fees and fines, jail time, SR22 high-risk insurance, license suspension, and alcohol counseling, an ignition interlock device, and additional consequences.

 Extreme DUI Charges